 Perhaps my all-time favourite place in France, Chamonix and its surrounding mountains are truly astounding.
 Aiguille du Midi (3842m) is a must-see and is the closest point you can get to Mont Blanc by cable car.
 Le Brevent is another fantastic viewpoint for Mont Blanc, and is also easily accessible by cable car.
 Alternatively, a mountainside tram will take you all the way up to Montenvers, where you can walk down to its rapidly receding glacier – a stark and shocking reminder of the effects of climate change in this area.
 In terms of hiking, Lac Blanc is a must-see – but be prepared for snow if you’re not going in summer!
 Of course, Mont Blanc is always an option if you’re an experienced hiker, but it is not to be underestimated; be sure to go with a knowledgeable guide and suitable equipment.

-Nestled among several mountain ranges, Chambéry is the perfect base for exploring the local nature.
+Nestled amongst several mountain ranges, Chambéry is the perfect base for exploring the local nature.
 Lac du Bourget and Lac d’Aiguebelette are fantastic spots for swimming or water sports, and the cycling around Chambéry is second to none.
-While there are countless hikes to do, I’d highly recommend the Nivolet Cross circuit – it isn’t too physically demanding and you’re rewarded with views of the Alps at the top!
+Whilst there are countless hikes, I’d highly recommend the Nivolet Cross circuit – it isn’t too physically demanding and you will be rewarded with views of the Alps at the top!

 8. Étretat cliffs

 Beaune is a small town in Burgundy, famous for its wines and intricate rooftops.
 The Hôtel-Dieu museum is a wonderful activity for history lovers, and is home to Beaune’s most famous rooftop (pictured below).
-A wine tour is obligatory if you’re visiting Beaune, but fear not – it doesn’t need to break the bank!
-We found a fantastic wine-tour for €10 at Le Cellier de la Cabiote.
+A wine tour is obligatory if you’re visiting Beaune, but it doesn’t need to break the bank – we found a fantastic wine-tour for €10 at Le Cellier de la Cabiote.